 Echocardiography: a test that uses ultrasound (high-frequency sound waves) to create images of the heart to explore the heart’s structure and function.

-Read below guideline how to stop ectopic beats?
+Read below guidelines on how to stop ectopic beats?

 Your ectopic heartbeats doctor might suggest a regular physical activity if you are inactive.
 If the triggers are related to stress, self-help methods such as meditation or mindfulness or other relaxation therapies might help.